 -

 The CARA (Covid-19, Asian Americans, Resiliency, and Allyship) and ABRA (Asian and Black Americans, Racism, and Allyship) survey studies examine how racialized experiences shape psychological well-being, intergroup relations, and collective responses to racism in the United States.
 CARA focuses on Asian Americans’ experiences of discrimination, coping, identity, and civic engagement during the COVID-19 pandemic and the 2020 racial justice movement, while ABRA examines how structural and regional racial contexts influence racism, allyship, and health outcomes among Asian and Black Americans.
+Funded by a grant from the C+M Center on Data Science and Social Equity.
 Recruitment is currently closed, but data are still being analyzed.

 -